1 NAADAC and NBCC CEHs

-With LGBT Pride month events and festivals happening all over the country, we invite you to learn about how to ensure your tobaco and cancer control and prevention work is reaching and serving the Lesbian, Gay, Bisexual & Transgender (LGBT) communities.
-In this webinar, Mr. Vega will discuss the following topics: (1) An overview of LGBT people and related health disparities; (2) Strategies for ensuring your activities and services reach the LGBT populations; (3) Best and promising practices and other resources for inclusion.
+During LGBT Pride month, we invite you to learn how to ensure your tobacco and cancer control and prevention work is reaching and serving the Lesbian, Gay, Bisexual & Transgender (LGBT) communities.
+Tthis webinar discusses the following topics: (1) An overview of LGBT people and related health disparities; (2) Strategies for ensuring your activities and services reach the LGBT populations; and (3) Best and promising practices and other resources for inclusion.

 Updates in Tobacco Use Among People with Severe and Persistent Mental Illness

 This webinar helps participants advance tobacco recovery among behavioral health clients.
 It focuses on the unique interplay between tobacco, severe mental illness, substance-related conditions, other physical health conditions, and psychotropic medications.
 Learn the different treatment approaches to help clients reduce and/or eliminate tobacco use: psychosocial interventions as well as appropriate use of nicotine replacement therapies and medications known to help people quit tobacco will be presented.
 Behavioral health providers are in a great position to intervene with tobacco effectively.